kommitters/bas/README.md

 * Ruby 2.6.0 or higher

+## BOT
+A bot is a tool in charge of executing a specific automation task.
+The pipeline of a bot consists of reading from a data source, processing a specific task, and then writing a result in storage.

+## Use case
+A use case is an automation problem greater than the one managed by a single bot.
+A use case comprises a set of bots that are agnostic between them and each one solves a specific task (parts of the automation problem).
+To connect the bots, a shared storage should be used.
+This shared storage could be a PostgresDB database, an S3 bucket, or any kind of storage where the bots will read and write data so another bot can use it to execute their tasks.

+For example, a system to notify birthdays in a company (automation problem) can be solved with three bots: one to fetch the data from an external data source, one to format the birthday message, and the last one to notify somewhere.

-## Building my own use case
+## Building my own BOT

-The gem provides with basic interfaces, types, and methods to shape your own use cases in an easy way.
+The gem provides with basic interfaces, types, and methods to shape your own bot in an easy way.
+Since the process of reading and writing in a shared storage is separated from the main task, two base classes were defined to deal with this executions, leaving the logic of the specific task in the bot file.

-There are 7 currently implemented use cases:
-* Birthday notifications - from Notion to Discord
-* Next Week Birthday notifications - from Notion to Discord
-* PTO notifications - from Notion to Discord
-* Next Week PTO notifications - from Notion to Discord
-* PTO notifications - from Postgres to Slack
-* WIP limit exceeded - from Notion to Discord
-* Support email notification - from IMAP to Discord

-For this example we'll analyze the birthday notification use case, bringing data from a notion database, and sending the notifications to a Discord channel.

-A *Use Case* object, consists on 5 main components, having it's own responsibility:

-### 1. Read - Obtaining the data
+### 1. Read - Obtaining the data from the Shared Storage

-Specifically, a reader is an object in charged of bringing data from a data source.
-The gem already provides the base interface for building your own reader for your specific data source, or rely on already built classes if they match your purpose.
+Specifically, a reader is an object in charged of bringing data from a shared storage.
+The gem already provides the base interface for building your own reader for your specific shared storage, or rely on already built classes if they match your purpose.

 The base interface for a reader can be found under the `bas/read/base.rb` class.
-Since this is a implementation of the `Read::Base` for bringing data from a Notion database, it was created on a new namespace for that data source, it can be found under `/bas/read/notion/use_case/birthday_today.rb`.
-It implements specific logic for reading the data and validating the response.

-### 2. Serialize - Shaping it

-The **Serializer** responsibility, is to shape the data using custom types from the app domain, bringing it into a common structure understandable for other components, specifically the **Formatter**.

-Because of the use case, the Serializer implementation for it, relies on specific types for representing a Birthday it self.
-It can be found under `/bas/serialize/notion/birthday_today.rb`

-### 3. Formatter - Preparing the message

-The **Formatter**, is in charge of preparing the message to be sent in our notification, and give it the right format with the right data.
-The template or 'format' to be used should be included in the use case configurations, which we'll review in a further step.
-It's implementation can be found under `/bas/formatter/birthday.rb`.

-### 4. Process - Optional Data Process

-Finally, the **Process** basically, allow required data process depending on the use case like sending formatted messages into a destination.
-In this case, since the use case was implemented for
-Discord, it implements specific logic to communicate with a Discord channel using a webhook.
-The webhook configuration and name for the 'Sender' in the channel should be provided with the initial use case configurations.
-It can be found under `/bas/process/discord/implementation.rb`

-### 5. Write - Apply changes in a destination
+### 2. Write - Apply changes in a shared storage
-Finally, the **Write** is in charge of creating or updating information in a destination.
-This is the last step in the pipeline, and it aims to allow the users to apply changes in a destination depending on the use case.
+The **Write** is in charge of creating or updating information in a shared storage.
+This is the last step for every BOT.
 These changes can be a transaction in a database, adding files in a cloud storage, or simply creating logs.

-For the Birthday use case, after the Process sends the notification, the Write creates a Log in the `$stdout`.
-It can be found under `lib/bas/write/logs/use_case/console_log.rb`
+The base interface for a writer can be found under the `bas/write/base.rb` class.

+### 3. Bot - Solve a specific automation task
+The bot execute the logic to solve an specific task.
+For this, it can use the data from the read step, and then returns a processed response to be wrote by the write component.
+Every bot reads from a shared storage and writes in a shared storage.

+The base interface for a bot can be found under the `bas/bot/base.rb` class.

 ## Examples

-In this example, we demonstrate how to instantiate a birthday notification use case and execute it in a basic Ruby project.
+In this example, we demonstrate how to instantiate a birthday notification bot and execute it in a basic Ruby project.
 We'll also cover its deployment in a serverless configuration, specifically using a simple Lambda deployment.

 ### Preparing the configurations